kiya12321/Break-Timer/README.md

 Step Four: Go back to work after the song is over.

 Step Five: Repeat steps Three and Four 2 more times.
-After which, the program ends and you have to start it again or stop working.
+After which, the program ends and you have to start it again.

 Code can be modified for personal prefernce.